NbAiLab/AltMorph/code_explanation.md

             matching_lemmas.append({"id": lemma_id, "inflections": inflections})
 ```

 **Why this approach?** We only use lemmas that actually contain the word we're analyzing.
-This prevents "ballen" from getting random feminine forms that don't apply.
+This prevents "ballen" from picking up forms from unrelated lemmas.

 ### API Caching: Performance Optimization